6 Tips for Bringing a Bike to Burning Man 2023

 There are some shared bikes called “Yellow Bikes” (which aren’t yellow, they’re more green), but there aren’t too many, so if you find one to use you’re lucky!
 Make sure you leave them in a public spot if you use one.
 They are meant to be shared and used by everyone, not hidden until your next biking adventure.

 It should be noted that any electric bicycles or other not fully human powered modes of transportation are subject to the 5 mph speed limit like mutant vehicles (but unlikely to be enforced if you ride with the flow).
+This is a remnant of a day when all bikes were push bikes and were limited by the power of their human operator.
+Maybe someday the org will get with the times and add a new speed limit that makes sense instead of telling everyone with an e-bike to go 5mph.

 2. Where should you get your bike?